 Again, you need to wait increments of 7 days for your campaigns to give you proper results.

 Do Pinterest Ads Work?
 100% Yes and Now it’s your Turn to Try

-Yes, of course Pinterest Ads work – if they didn’t people woulnd’t be talking about them.
+Yes, of course, Pinterest Ads work – if they didn’t people wouldn’t be talking about them.
 You can see here how many clicks I’ve gotten so far and that’s ONLY 17 cents per click!!!
 It’s crazy…

 I’m still tweaking my conversion campaigns but I’ll update this post (or write a new one and link it here) so I don’t want to show you guys the results from that until I’m 100% confident in them.
-Also some of those link clicks above were directly to affiliate products.
+Also, some of those links clicks above were directly to affiliate products.

 Okay, so now it’s your turn to try.
 This is by far the cheapest version of PPC available today and Pinterest users are often looking to buy things.
 When Pinterest really starts targetting those users and showing them your product, it makes sense that you’ll make the conversions that you want.